WSU-kduncan/ceg3120-ToreyC31/git-guide.md

           you are working in to send to GitHub.
 	- Example: git push
 - fetch
+	- Obtains all items from the repository that are not currently being used.
+	- Example: git fetch origin
 - merge
+	- This is used to combine branches into one active one.
+	- git merge example-branch-here
 - pull
 	- This is the most common way to update your repository.
 Git pull updates any information from your current working branch.
 	- Example: git pull